Quasimodo (Hunchback of Notre Dame)

 Warren Clarke played Quasimodo in the 1976 British TV series directed Alan Cooke.

-Clarke plays the part well but for me it's just not that memorable.
+Clarke plays the part well but it's just not that memorable of a performance.
 Perhaps because this movie follows the book very closely so the focuses is on Esmeralda and Frollo and not Quasimodo.

 The 1996 Disney version

 In the Disney version, Quasimodo is voiced by Tom Hulce.

 Quasimodo is a forced shut-in of his adopted father/master Frollo.

 Quaismodo fits the dreamer-wanting-something-more-outside-his-own-experience stereotype of Disney character a la Ariel, Belle, Jasmine etc.